kwarrick/kwarrick.github.io/content/posts/postgres-index-usage.md

 tags: ["postgres"]
 ---

-Awesome article on <a href="http://www.craigkerstiens.com/2012/10/01/understanding-postgres-performance/">understanding postgres performance</a> had this little nugget, which gives you the tables in your database with the percentage of time they use an index:
+Awesome article on [understanding postgres performance][1] had this little nugget, which gives you the tables in your database with the percentage of time they use an index:

 ```sql
 SELECT